 Locate Hotel Kasbah Mohayut and join a 1-night camel trip into the desert.
 The trips leave from the hotel in the late afternoon and are a great way to see the Erg Chebbi dunes – a fantastic sight in the Sahara Desert.

-While the camels out to the erg aren’t that comfortable, seeing sand for miles will make enduring some butt-pain well worth it.
+While the camels out to the erg aren’t that comfortable, seeing sand for miles will make enduring some butt pain well worth it.
 The tour stops at a desert camp for the evening where you’ll enjoy some local food and experience the Bedouin lifestyle.
 If only for one night.

 The tents are very comfortable with a communal bathroom and proper flushing toilets.
 As the sun sets you’ll sit beside a campfire, sing songs, swap stories and live the desert life.

-Travel / 3 hour 10 minutes via R113, N12 and N13
+Travel // 3 hours 10 minutes via R113, N12 and N13

 This morning, rouse yourself for dawn to watch the changing shapes and colours of the desert.
 The mesmerising views of the dunes and their shadows create beautiful patterns stretching to the horizon.